 In addition to the Advisory Report, CBSAC will also release an annual consensus statement beginning in March 2013 to provide preliminary analysis/recommendations on the WDS results before the state crabbing seasons begin in March and April.

-Biomass: Approximately 97 million female adult (age 1+) crabs were estimated to be present in the Bay at the start of the 2012 crabbing season.
+Biomass: Approximately 68.5 million female adult (age 1+) crabs were estimated to be present in the Bay at the start of the 2014 crabbing season.
 This number is below the recommended target of 215 million female spawning-age crabs and above the recommended threshold number of 70 million female spawning-age crabs.
-The estimated abundance in 2012 was lower than observed in 2011 and 2010.
-However, 2012 saw the largest juvenile (age 0) recruitment ever recorded, with an estimated 587 million juvenile crabs.
+The estimated abundance in 2015 of 101 million female crabs increased from the 2014 estimate of 68.5 million.

 The graphs below show abundance estimates of female adult crabs and juvenile crabs, respectively, from the annual Winter Dredge Survey results for 1990-2016.